likhity/twitch-stream-chat-analyzer/README.md

 This will open the file explorer on your computer.

-Navigate to the hacksc project directory and open the **client** directory.
+Navigate to the hacksc project directory and open the **client** directory. <- IMPORTANT.
+Make sure you select and open the client directory (the directory that has a `manifest.json` file in it).

 You will now have the extension loaded in chrome.